Empty pale yellow rectangle with rounded corners and a thin purple border.

 Whatever platform you use, ask what screening actually includes.
 Resume review is not screening.
 Coding challenges, live technical interviews, English fluency testing, and reference checks are.

-How to evaluate a LATAM developer before hire
+How to Evaluate a LATAM Developer Before Hire

 The most reliable way to evaluate a LATAM developer is a two-part technical assessment: a coding challenge followed by a system design or architecture question.
 Beyond the technical score, test async documentation habits and communication clarity.
 These predict remote performance more reliably than any coding test.